 Eat Foods That Help Collagen Production

-It’s been shown repeatedly that omega-3 fatty acids are essential for increasing collagen production, and therefore, making our skin stronger and improving the barrier function of our skin.
-Vitamin C also plays a major role in collagen, and you’ll find it in foods like broccoli, leafy greens and citrus fruits.
+Omega-3 fatty acids are essential for increasing collagen production, and therefore, making our skin stronger and improving the barrier function of our skin.
+Vitamin C also plays a major role in making collagen, and you’ll find it in foods like broccoli, leafy greens and citrus fruits.

 A variety of foods can help your body boost collagen production including:

 - Citrus fruits

 Use Skin Care Products With Peptides

 If you are already happy with your diet, you can make your skin feel stronger with skin care products that contain peptides.
 Dermatologist Dr. Nancy Samolitis, MD, FAAD told Byrdie: "Peptides are essentially fragmented portions of proteins.
 So when they're used in skincare, the objective is for those fragments of collagen to stimulate collagen growth … Complete, non-fragmented proteins (like collagen) are not able to be directly absorbed through the top layer of skin, so these smaller pieces are able to get deep into the cellular level."